ZJandour/HopsoftIIa/README.md

-# Getting Started with Create React App

-## Steps to run the app
+# Steps to run the app
 - clone the repo
 - open terminal
 - go the hopsoft directory